Integrations Overview

 v

-- You give an agent a task — in chat, on a schedule, or via Tasks.
+- You give an agent a task — in chat or on a schedule.

 - The agent uses its instructions to decide what to do.